jbcodeforce/aws-studies/docs/index.md

 ## Infrastructure

-AWS is a [global infrastructure](https://infrastructure.aws) with 27 regions and 2 to 6 availability zones per region.
+AWS is a [global infrastructure](https://infrastructure.aws) with 27 regions and 2 to 6 separated availability zones per region.
 Ex: us-west-1-2a.

 AZ is one or more DC with redundant power, networking and connectivity.
 Isolated from disasters.
 Interconnected with low latency network.

 AWS services are local or global: